My strange podcast list…

 The A list

 Daily Tech News Show — this is my go-to tech news podcast.
-Excellent presenter in Tom Merritt, virtually always good co-hosts, always interesting.
+Excellent presenters in Tom Merritt and now Sarah Lane, always interesting.
 And they have several times read out my email and discussed it. #gottaloveit Patreon supported (yes, I support them), so no ads for things that are utterly irrelevant to me down here.
+Tom has relatives in Australia and knows we exist and a fair bit about us.
 What’s not to love?

 Has improved dramatically with the dumping of the Australian-produced Sunday edition (non-radio people doing it, and it made it unlistenable) and the far less frequent fill-in guests whose major qualifications seemed to be a large number of YouTube subscribers.